jatupan1989/boomjum1989/Adblock-Plus-memory-consumption.md

 **19 May 2014 @ 20h00 EDT:** I've just seen [a comment by Wladimir Palant](https://adblockplus.org/blog/on-the-adblock-plus-memory-consumption#c005360) regarding this post.
-I quote:
+I quote (my emphasis):

 > Reply from Wladimir Palant:
 >
-> It’s because roughly 60% of the filters currently in EasyList are meant to apply on all webpages so this kind of filtering wouldn’t help much.
+> It’s because roughly **60% of the filters currently in EasyList are meant to apply on all webpages so this kind of filtering wouldn’t help much**.
 Of course one could go there and implement an intentionally broken approach in order to claim that the performance is great if “87% of the filters” work.
 Fact is, with this implementation only the most simple filters are supported and even that support is very incomplete for pages that change dynamically.

 Unfortunately, I can tell he didn't look at the implementation, because the "kind of filtering" I implemented in this proof of concept actually was **exactly for those generic cosmetic filters which are meant to apply on every webpages.**